 Search LAC Geo

-The Amapá Biodiversity Corridor is an ecological corridor in the state of Amapá, Brazil.
-An ecological corridor in Brazil is a collection of natural or semi-natural areas that link protected areas and allow gene flow between them.
+The Amapá Biodiversity Corridor is an ecological corridor in Amapá, Brazil, that links with protected areas in Pará state and other Guiana Shield countries.
+The ecological corridor is a collection of natural or semi-natural sites that link protected areas and allow gene flow between them.

-Araguaia National Park is located on Bananal Island in the Brazilian state of Tocantins.
-It is the largest known river island on Earth.
-The northern one-third of the island, which is designated as a National Park, is a popular destination for ecotourism.
+Araguaia National Park is in the Brazilian state of Tocantins on Bananal Island, Earth's largest known river island.
+The northern one-third of the island, designated as a National Park, is a popular destination for ecotourism.
 The southern two-thirds are indigenous territories.

-The Atlantic Forest Southeast Reserves contain some of the best and most extensive examples of Atlantic Forest in Brazil.
-The 25 protected areas that make up the site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.
+The Atlantic Forest Southeast Reserves contain some of Brazil's best and most extensive examples of Atlantic Forest.
+The 25 protected areas that make up the World Heritage Site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.